 In September 2022, Rachel was then promoted to Minister of State in the Ministry of Justice.
 As Minister of State for Victims and Vulnerability, she led on preparations for the forthcoming Victims Bill, sentencing, reforms to parole and the criminal law.

-Rachel remains dedicated to tackling violence against women and girls and since 2023 she has been a member of the Women and Equalities Select Committee.
+Rachel remains dedicated to tackling violence against women and girls and was a member of the Women and Equalities Select Committee where she continued this work.